KordingLab/awesome-computational-primatology/CONTRIBUTING.md

-# Contributing to Awesome Computational Primatology
+# Contribution Workflow for Awesome Computational Primatology

 Thank you for your interest in contributing!
-This guide explains how to add papers and projects to our repository.

-## Contribution Workflow

 ### 1. Branch Protocol
 - Fork the repository